Our World Music Workshops offer exciting one-day events for students across all Key Stages with traditional instruments

 SPECIAL OPPORTUNITY!
 Advance bookings are now open for our new unique day of World Music Workshops in the Summer 2019 term only.
 These days are delivered by our specialist World Music tutors.
 All workshop instruments are provided by the tutor.

-LIMITED AVAILABILITY!
-Only 30 World Music Workshops will be available for every Friday between 20 April 2018 until 5 April 2019 at the subsidised price of *£60 for a full day.
-These day workshops are available on a first-come-first-served basis.
+The full-day Friday workshops are at the subsidised price of *£60 for a full day and available on a first-come-first-served basis.
 Bookings must be for a full day and only available on a Friday. *(23% of the actual cost)

 Have a look at what is on offer from the workshops shown below, choose your workshop and then complete the short form found at the end of this email.
 Jenni Thomson will then be in touch with you asap.
 Any further enquiries please contact Jenni (0333 0139362 )or email Jenni Thomson

 WHAT ARE WORLD MUSIC WORKSHOPS?
 As well as being thoroughly enjoyable for pupils, these drumming and didgeridoo sessions can greatly complement and enhance existing music curriculum provisions and offer cross-curricular opportunities.

 All instruments are provided along with a specialist music service tutor.
 Schools need to simply provide an appropriate space and organise timetables, and we encourage class teachers to learn alongside their pupils.
 We can work with a range of different classes across the day, or more intensively with a smaller number of groups.